 In December 2005, we purchased, on the open market, \$10,000,000 face value of SHG Senior Subordinate Notes with a face rate of 11.0% and an effective yield of 11.1%.
 Our Board of Directors, with Mr. Hendrickson abstaining, ratified the purchase of SHG Senior Subordinated Notes.
 As a result of early redemptions by SHG in 2007, at December 31, 2010, we had a remaining investment in \$6,500,000 face value of SHG Senior Subordinated Notes.
-During 2010, we recognized approximately \$720,000 of interest income related to the SHG Senior Subordinated Notes and expect to recognize approximately \$721,000 of interest income in 2011 assuming no further redemptions by SHG.
+During 2011, we recognized approximately \$721,000 of interest income related to the SHG Senior Subordinated Notes and expect to recognize approximately \$722,000 of interest income in 2012 assuming no further redemptions by SHG.
 Interest on the notes is payable semi-annually in arrears and the notes mature on January 15, 2014.

 In addition, during September 2007, SHG purchased the assets of Laurel Healthcare (or Laurel).
 One of the assets SHG purchased was Laurel's leasehold interests in the skilled nursing properties Laurel leased from us under a 15-year master lease agreement dated in February 2006.
 Our Board of Directors, with Mr. Hendrickson abstaining, ratified our consent to the assignment of Laurel's master lease to subsidiaries of SHG.
-The economic terms of the master lease agreement did not change as a result of our assignment of the master lease to subsidiaries of SHG paid us approximately \$4,160,000 in rent and are expected to pay approximately \$4,264,000 in rent to us during 2011.
-During 2010, we recorded approximately \$342,000 of straight-line rental income from subsidiaries of SHG and expect to record approximately \$238,000 of straight-line rental income from subsidiaries of SHG was \$2,822,000.
+The economic terms of the master lease agreement did not change as a result of our assignment of the master lease to subsidiaries of SHG.
+During 2011, subsidiaries of SHG paid us approximately \$4,264,000 in rent and are expected to pay approximately \$4,370,000 in rent to us during 2012.
+During 2011, we recorded approximately \$238,000 of straight-line rental income from subsidiaries of SHG in 2012.
+At December 31, 2011, the straight-line rent receivable from subsidiaries of SHG was \$3,060,000.